platformsh/platformsh-docs/docs/src/administration/backup-and-restore.md

 {{< /codetabs >}}

-The data is restored and your environment is rebuilt.
+The data is restored and your backed-up environment is deployed.
-This uses the current code for the environment, not the code from when the backup was taken.
+This deployment uses the built app, including variables, from when the backup was taken.
+But the Git repository stays as it was before the restore, not when the backup was taken.
+So any future (re)deployments use the current Git repository to build the environment.

 ### Restore to a different environment